Code-Institute-Submissions/getMyTattoo/README.md

 I would like also to connect the website with a payment system, to make the login function accessible only to users that have paid a fee.

-Other things to implement in the future, are better accessibility and pagination, plus an improved styling for extra-small screens.
+Other things to implement in the future, are better accessibility and pagination also on search results.

 Another thing will be adding custom meta content for description for each page, using Jinja language.

 A limit of the search functionality right now is that users can search for a single word.

-If a user wanted to add some filters (for instance, search for an artist who has a specific style in a specific city), right now it is not possible.
+If a user wants to add extra filters (for instance, search for an artist who has a specific style in a specific city), right now it is not possible.
 So this is something that needs to be implemented.

 ---